snewcomer/intersection-observer-admin/README.md

 // add an element to static administrator intersectionObserverAdmin.observe(element, enterCallback, exitCallback, { root, rootMargin: '0px 0px 100px 0px', threshold: 0 });

-// remove an element from the static administrator intersectionObserverAdmin.add(element, enterCallback, exitCallback, { root, rootMargin: '0px 0px 100px 0px', threshold: 0 }, '.my-list');
+// add an element in a scrolling container intersectionObserverAdmin.add(element, enterCallback, exitCallback, { root, rootMargin: '0px 0px 100px 0px', threshold: 0 }, '.my-list');

 // Use in cleanup lifecycle hooks (if applicable) from the element being observed